Key Quote

 Technique 2 — PUBLIC PERFORMANCE / RITUAL HUMILIATION

 Claudio deliberately stages this accusation as a public performance: he waits until the altar, before the entire community, to reject Hero.
-The choice of venue transforms personal grievance into communal spectacle.
-Like a Shakespearean trial scene, the wedding becomes a tribunal where Hero is simultaneously accused, tried, convicted, and sentenced without any opportunity for defence.
+The choice of venue transforms personal grievance into communal spectaclespectacle — A visually striking public performance or display.
+Like a Shakespearean trial scene, the wedding becomes a tribunaltribunal — A court or forum of judgment where Hero is simultaneously accused, tried, convicted, and sentenced without any opportunity for defence.

 The imperative 'Give not' is addressed to Leonato, not to Hero — Claudio speaks over Hero to her father, treating the transaction as strictly between men.
 Hero is not even granted the status of a participant in her own fate.
 Shakespeare exposes how the honour system erases women from their own narratives.